AbhinavBattu/Weather_Website/README.md

 ### Installation

-  # 1. Clone the repository:
+  # 1. Clone the repository.

   # 2. Running the backend.
   1. Go inside the server folder using (cd weatherApp-backend)